nens/threedigrid-builder/README.rst

   $ sudo apt-get install sqlite3 libsqlite3-mod-spatialite

-For raster input, there are two options: GDAL and rasterio.
-If you do not have GDAL (and its Python bindings) present, be sure to include the `[rasters]` extra dependency while installing threedigrid-builder.
-If you have GDAL present, this can be omitted.
+For raster input, GDAL is required to be present.
+We omitted these from the dependencies because installation of GDAL depends on your platform an on your personal perference.
+One option is to install gdal using apt-get, and then pygdal with a matching version:

+  $ sudo apt-get libgdal-dev
+  $ pip install pygdal=={your gdal version}.*

 Install the threedigrid-builder::

-  $ pip install threedigrid-builder[rasters]
+  $ pip install threedigrid-builder

 For output into a file for the 3Di calculationcore, enable gridadmin output::

-  $ pip install threedigrid-builder[rasters,gridadmin]
+  $ pip install threedigrid-builder[gridadmin]

 For output into Geopackage for display in e.g. QGis, enable gpkg output::

-  $ pip install threedigrid-builder[rasters,gpkg]
+  $ pip install threedigrid-builder[gpkg]